A-tafaj/ds2020_gr13/Readme.md

 ```

-4.Decrypts a message with a users private key.
+4.Decrypts a message with users private key.

 ##### ```<read-message> <text>```